griba2001/rust-monadic/README.md

 use partial_application::partial;
 use std::collections::HashMap;

-/// You must use the type alias Env as it is used in the macro
+/// mandatory type alias Env as it is used in the macro
 /// to save you type annotations type Env = HashMap<String, i32>;